Table of Contents

 pause

-3. Next, save your text file with the .bat file extension by navigating to the File menu and selecting Save As... option.
+3. Next, save your text file with the .bat file extension by navigating to the menu and selecting Save As... option.

-4. In the Save As window, change Save as type to All Files then type a filename with .bat as the file extension.
+- Then type a filename with .bat as the file extension.

 5. Now, double-click on your newly created batch file to run it.